On-Street Parking Layout

 There are two types of stalls to consider when designing on-street parking: the end stall and the interior stall.

 An end stall is used where a vehicle can be driven directly into or out of the parking space.
-End stalls require a length sufficient enough to accommodate passenger cars, typically 18 feet.
+Per UFC 3-201-01, the minimum length for the first and last stall is 20 feet.
 Maintain a minimum of 20 feet between an end stall and a crosswalk opening or sidewalk edge of an intersection.
 Signalized and all-way STOP-controlled intersections require greater distances, typically 30 feet or more between an end stall and an intersection.

 An interior stall requires room for maneuvering into and out of the space.
-A 22-foot-long stall that allows space for an 18-foot vehicle is recommended.
+Per UFC 3-201-01, the minimum length for each interior stall is 22 feet.

 Parallel parking stalls should be defined by white lines extending perpendicular from the curb, for a distance of 8 feet.
 Generally, end stall lines are L-shaped and interior stall lines are T-shaped.